--Your burden of proof on appeal is to persuade the appeals panel that the original judge made a mistake of law or fact based on the evidence you offered.
-You cannot offer new evidence on appeal.
+-Above all, the burden of proof on appeal is to persuade the appeals panel that the original judge made a mistake of law or fact based on the evidence you offered, and you cannot provide new evidence on appeal.

 -The Evil Empire will not consider your appeal unless you pay your parking fine (bah humbug!)

--Your application for appeal and supporting documents must be received by the Adjudication Division on or before 30 days from the date of the original judge’s decision (the date the judge signed the decision.
+-The Adjudication Division must receive your application for appeal and supporting documents on or before 30 days from the original judge’s decision (the date the judge signed the decision.
 Not the date you received it).
-Although this time period may be extended in the “interests of justice,” it is highly unlikely that you will qualify for this extension.
+Although a judge may extend this time in the “interests of justice,” it is doubtful that you will qualify for this extension.

-- A gazillion appeals are processed every year.
-Your argument should be respectful and focused directly on a mistake in the law or facts.
+- Your argument should be respectful and focused directly on a mistake in the law or facts.

 - Don’t simply regurgitate your argument to the original judge